needle-mirror/com.unity.ai.navigation/Documentation~/UpgradeGuide.md

 To convert your project do the following:

 1. In the main menu go to **Window** > **AI** > **Navigation Updater**.
 2. In the **Navigation Updater** window, select which kind of data to convert.
-2. In the **Navigation Updater** window, verify that **NavMesh Scene Converter** is selected.
+    * To move NavMeshes from the internals of scenes to their own **NavMesh Surface** component, select **NavMesh Scene Converter**.
+    * To replace **OffMesh Link** components with matching **NavMesh Link** components, select **OffMesh Link Converter**.
+3. Click **Initialize Converters** to detect and display the scenes and prefabs that are eligible for conversion.
-4. Select the data you want to convert.
+4. Select the assets you want to convert and verify that their category is also selected.
 5. Click **Convert Assets** to complete the conversion.

 ## Create new agent types